 City of Chicago

-All CTA (Chicago Transit Authority) bus routes are fully accessible to individuals with disabilities and include auditory and visual "realtime" travel announcements, Braille signage and hydraulic lifts or ramps.
+All CTA (Chicago Transit Authority) bus routes are fully accessible to individuals with disabilities and include auditory and visual "realtime" travel announcements, Braille signage, and hydraulic lifts or ramps.
 To find out about more information about the RTA (Regional Transit Authority) Reduced Fare Program for individuals with disabilities, call 312.913.3110, or select the "Trip Planner" function on the CTA website.
-If unable to use fixed "el" or bus routes, individuals should apply for ADA paratransit services to qualify for door-to-door transportation.
+If unable to use fixed "el" or bus routes, students should apply for ADA paratransit services to qualify for door-to-door transportation.
 To request an application, contact RTA ADA paratransit at 312.663.HELP (VOICE) or 312.913.3122 (TTY).
+If you are paratransit dependent, please contact the Dean of Students Office for a CTA U-Pass waiver at 773.702.1135.

 Call 800.281.4466 to reserve wheel-chair accessible taxi service in Chicago.